 Managing the Evening

-For those that have seen the club or party DJ in action I have to tell you, the whole arrangement and vibe is different.
+For those that have seen the club or party DJ in action, I have to tell you, the whole arrangement and vibe is different.
 The mechanics can be totally different in trying to build up a crowd because after spending two, three, or more hours of not dancing, some people want to jump right into a big dance set.
 Also knowing how to read a crowd and having an eclectic music background is a must.
-In one night you could go from club hits, to country, to EDM, to old school Hip Hop, 80s op, 90s House; and as a DJ you have to have a pretty intimate knowledge of that diversity.
+In one night you could go from club hits to country, to EDM, to old school Hip Hop, 80s op, 90s House; and as a DJ you have to have a pretty intimate knowledge of that diversity.
 But the goal is still the same, getting people dancing hard, picking songs that make a guest look at you with amazement; that look on their face at that moment is priceless.

 Before you know it the night is wrapping up.
 The whirlwind of months if not years of planning has drawn to a close.
-The last songs are played.
+The very last songs is played.
 For the DJ it’s time to pack up and head on home.
 It’s been a long day but I sure feel damn good that everyone had a great night.